jchio001/Savory-Backend/ENDPOINT_DOC.md

-            "id": <Integer> The id of the photo "account_id": <Integer> The id of the account that posted it "photo_url": <String> The url of the photo "creation_time": <Long> The upload time in epoch time },
+            "id": <Integer> The id of the photo "account_id": <Integer> The id of the account that posted it "photo_url": <String> The url of the photo "creation_date": <Long> The upload time in epoch time },
         ...
     ]